 "I love you, Ruby."

 "Then don't say such cruel things!"
 She twists and tries to free herself from his grip.
-He's older than he used to be, but these bouts have helped him keep his strength.

 "It will pass, Ruby.
 You'll remember later."